 Where possible we lend our facilities to good causes, from the use of our trestle tables for community events to public services using the stands as a training venue with our compliments, including fire service training, police dog unit training and the Close Protection Team.
 Our grounds team work to support the weekly Park Run and the annual Cancer Research’s Race for Life through maintenance of the service road used.

-We also work closely with the local police, including pioneering the initiative, Get a Band Get a Beer, to ensure compliance with licensing laws.
+We also work closely with the local police, including pioneering the initiative, Get a Band Get a Beer, to ensure compliance with licencing laws.
 On a raceday, in partnership between the Racecourse, NYP’s Neighbourhood Policing team and the City of York Council we have created a designated walking route to the city centre with the provision of toilets, signage and bins to ensure residents and racegoers continue to respect and contribute to a safe and enjoyable environment for everyone.

 We proudly support Racing Together, the collective banner for British Racing’s community engagement.
 It provides for those who make up our industry, sustains our future and ensures our success is shared by the communities in which we operate.